-Invasion of privacy, unlawful access to information, and posing as another individual are actions subject to discipline and/or legal action. - 5.5 Users will treat the College social media sites as a form of permanent correspondence that leaves a permanent record once posted, and cannot be recalled.

-- 5.6 All official College social media sites are regularly reviewed by the Marketing Office. - 5.7 The supervisor of the employee responsible for posting to the College/departmental social media site must regularly monitor the social media page. - 5.8 All social media accounts officially recognized by Shawnee must have a Shawnee faculty or staff member as an administrator at all times. - 5.9 Should a Shawnee employee administrator of an account leave the College for any reason or no longer wish to be an account administrator, it is that individual's responsibility to designate another Shawnee employee to be an account administrator prior to removing himself or herself from that role.
+- 5.1 Shawnee Community College reserves the right to delete offensive comments as outlined in this guideline and to block or revoke use of social media sites by repeat offenders to this policy. - 5.2 Social media sites are not private.
+The expectation of privacy is not conveyed to you as a user/administrator of Shawnee's social media site/sites. - 5.3 Users agree to not post or share user names and/or passwords. - 5.4 Users agree to not retrieve or post messages that are not their own.
+Invasion of privacy, unlawful access to information, and posing as another individual are actions subject to discipline and/or legal action. - 5.5 Users will treat the College social media sites as a form of permanent correspondence that leaves a permanent record once posted, and cannot be recalled. - 5.6 All official College social media sites are regularly reviewed by the Marketing Office. - 5.7 The supervisor of the employee responsible for posting to the College/departmental social media site must regularly monitor the social media page. - 5.8 All social media accounts officially recognized by Shawnee must have a Shawnee faculty or staff member as an administrator at all times. - 5.9 Should a Shawnee employee administrator of an account leave the College for any reason or no longer wish to be an account administrator, it is that individual's responsibility to designate another Shawnee employee to be an account administrator prior to removing himself or herself from that role.
 The Public Relations Office should be notified when a new administrator takes over. - 5.10 In the event that a question is posed by an individual, the site administrator will refer the poster to the appropriate Shawnee department or will reply within the scope of the Public Relations Office's knowledge base.
-When necessary the Public Relations Office will request an answer from the appropriate Shawnee department.
-Responses should be made back to the Public Relations Office or, when appropriate, posted directly on the original social media post. - 6 Contacts - 6.1 The Marketing/Public Relations Office is the primary administrator for the College's main pages on any social media site. - 6.2 If you would like to contribute or make a suggestion about these sites, please contact the SCC Marketing Office at 618-634-3270 or news@shawneecc.edu.
+When necessary, the Public Relations Office will request an answer from the appropriate Shawnee department.
+Responses should be made back to the Public Relations Office or, when appropriate, posted directly on the original social media post.